hrmauny/slashbot/README.md

 :heart: Acknowledgements
 ---
 We would like to thank Dr. Timothy Menzies for helping us understand the process of building a good Software Engineering project.
-We would also like to thank the teaching assistants Xiao Ling, Andre Lustosa, Kewen Peng, Weichen Shi for their support throughout the project.
+We would also like to thank the teaching assistants for their support throughout the project.

 :page_facing_up: License